traveller59/second.pytorch/README.md

-# SECOND for KITTI/NuScenes object detection
+# SECOND for KITTI/NuScenes object detection (1.6.0 Alpha)
 SECOND detector.

+"Alpha" means there may be many bugs, config format may change, spconv API may change.

 ONLY support python 3.6+, pytorch 1.0.0+.
 Tested in Ubuntu 16.04/18.04/Windows 10.